Help For Learners

 You must also meet minimum eyesight requirements and if you need glasses or contact lenses you'll have to wear them every time you take a driving lesson.

 Your First Lesson

 Taking your first lesson is an exciting experience and it's natural to feel a little nervous, but George will make you feel at ease right away.
 During your 2-hour assessment lesson you'll start to feel more confident as you go through each stage.
 As an experienced driving school instructor, George understands that every new driver has different abilities and learning abilities and he'll structure your lessons to suit your needs.

 Every pupil at EK Driving Lessons will receive free learner handouts, including helpful notes, diagrams and a training log to keep track of your progress.
-Your instructor will also provide access to the Theory Test Pro website, where you'll find plenty of useful information and help to help you with your theory test and hazard perception test.
+Your instructor will also provide access to the Smart Driving App, where you'll find plenty of useful information and help to help you with your theory test and hazard perception test.

 Driving Theory Tests